 Habitat alteration and disturbance resulting from the operation of turbines and other wind energy facility infrastructure may render some areas within the Study Area unsuitable or less suitable for nesting, foraging, roosting, or other wildlife use.
-The Facility is sited in an agricultural and forested landscape that is subject to frequent disturbances associated with farming activities such as tilling, plowing, pesticide application, mowing/harvesting, livestock grazing, and logging operations.
-Wind turbines have been sited in open uplands and terrestrial cultural communities to the greatest extent practicable to avoid the need to impact other valuable wildlife habitat such as mature forest stands, or wetlands.
-For example, 19 of the 24 wind turbines, the collector substation and POI switchyard, the O&M facility, the MET and ADLS towers, and construction laydown yards have been largely sited in open uplands and terrestrial cultural communities to minimize tree and vegetation clearing in the surrounding area, as shown in the Exhibit 5 (Design Drawings) Appendix 5-A. As further discussed in Exhibit 14, Facility components have also been set back to avoid permanent impacts to state regulated wetlands and streams, to the greatest extent practicable.
+The Facility is sited primarily in an agricultural landscape that is subject to frequent disturbances associated with farming activities such as tilling, plowing, pesticide application, mowing/harvesting, and livestock grazing.
+Wind turbines have been sited in open uplands and terrestrial cultural communities to the greatest extent practicable to avoid the need to impact other valuable wildlife habitats.
+For example, 23 of the 24 wind turbines, the collector substation and POI switchyard, the O&M facility, the MET and ADLS towers, and the construction laydown yards have been largely sited in terrestrial cultural communities to minimize tree and vegetation clearing in the surrounding area, as shown in the Exhibit 5 (Design Drawings) Appendix 5-A. As further discussed in Exhibit 14, Facility components have also been set back to avoid permanent impacts to state regulated wetlands and streams, to the greatest extent practicable.

 The presence of turbines in terrestrial cultural, open upland, and forested upland communities within the Study Area will likely render these habitats less desirable for certain species that would otherwise utilize these areas for foraging, roosting, and breeding habitat.
 This may be particularly true for avian species that generally require large, open grassland areas or for forest avian species that generally require large stands of intact, undisturbed forests for foraging activities and establishing breeding territories.
-Similar forested and grassland habitats are available in the Study Area and surrounding landscape for birds which may be displaced due to the Facility.
+Similar forest and grassland habitats are available in the Study Area and surrounding landscape for birds which may be displaced due to the Facility.
 The creation of edge habitats and early successional habitats.
-Permanent impacts to the wintering and breeding habitat of grassland bird species are anticipated.
+Permanent impacts to the wintering and breeding habitat of grassland bird species are anticipated to occur due to the construction of the Facility Site.
 The Applicant will implement avoidance, minimization, and mitigation measures as presented in Exhibit 11(c).

 Disturbances associated with the operation and maintenance of a wind energy facility, such as noise produced by operating turbines and the substation, vehicle traffic, maintenance of turbines or other project components (e.g., roads and buried collection lines), can impact breeding, foraging, resting, or other wildlife behaviors.
-Maintenance activities and vehicle traffic during operations may result in disturbances such as noise effects, damage to nests of ground nesting birds or other disturbances to nesting activities, or potential vehicular collisions of wildlife.
-However, maintenance activities will be relatively infrequent and temporary, and are not expected to result in long-term or adverse impacts.
-Operations and maintenance effects to wildlife are expected to be comparable to, or less than, other land uses including regular road traffic and agricultural practices (e.g., operation of farm machinery).
-Further, as specified in the Facility's NCBP (Appendix 12-I), if an active nest of a federally or state listed endangered or threatened bird species is discovered incidentally within the Facility Site during the life of the Facility, measures will be implemented to avoid disturbance to the nest.
+Maintenance activities and vehicle traffic during operations may result in disturbances such as noise effects, damage to the nests of ground nesting birds, other disturbances to nesting activities, or potential vehicular collisions of wildlife.
+However, maintenance activities will be relatively infrequent, temporary, and are not expected to result in long-term or adverse impacts.
+Operations and maintenance effects on wildlife are expected to be comparable to, or less than, other land uses including regular road traffic and agricultural practices (e.g., operation of farm machinery).
+Further, as specified in the Facility's NCBP (Appendix 12-H), if an active nest of a federally or state listed endangered or threatened bird species is discovered incidentally within the Facility Site during the life of the Facility, measures will be implemented to avoid disturbance to the nest.